You are here

 Improving student academic and behaviour outcomes is facilitated when all students have access to the most effective and accurately implemented instructional and behavioural practices and interventions possible.
 At Ocean Reef SHS, PBS provides an operational framework for achieving these outcomes.
 It is a decision making framework that guides selection, integration and implementation of the best evidence based practices for improving academic and behaviour outcomes for all students.
 Schools implementing PBS build on existing strengths, complementing and organising current programming and strategies.

-In general, PBS emphasizes four integrated elements:
+In general, PBS emphasises four integrated elements:

 - Data for decision making